0xbrt/bheart.github.io/index.md

   what-i-do: |
     ## What I do

-    Studies aside, currently in gear with <https://trifork.com/>, working mostly with TypeScript, with everything from Kubernetes to Splunk sprinkled in on the side.
+    Studies aside, currently in gear with <https://trifork.com/> -- time most of which has been spent on TypeScript, although with everything from Splunk API to Docker/Kubernetes pods sprinkled inbetween.

   what-ive-done: |
     ## What I've done